 Socialist approaches seem to focus on the Large.
 They are lovely theoretical systems that we can buy into principles of.
 What they do not account for so well, in my humble opinion, is the Small – they do not allow for pragmatic responses, our biases, our competitiveness.
 And so shortly after they are established they collapse.

 Capitalist approaches seem to be the opposite.
-They are with aligned the Small and much of our base instincts.
+They are aligned with the Small and much of our base instincts.
 They encourage our individuality, for better and worse.
 They foster collaboration when there is mutual interest.
 They are therefore robust.
 But it is less clear to me how capitalist approaches fit with the Large.
-Do they pass our Rawlsian challenge?
+Do they pass our Rawlsian challenges?
 I’m not so sure they do.
 Many are left behind, with little opportunity to flourish.

 We have tried things in between, tried to find the unifying theory, with some success.
 European “Social Democracies” are perhaps the best examples.
 But they have applied in specific pockets of the world that have been culturally homogeneous for a long time as well as being very rich, and even these are being tested today.